Back to National Guide

 What's Included in the Price

-• Supply of cornice in the chosen profile (cove, decorative, or polystyrene)
+• Supply of cornice in the chosen profile (cove, decorative, or polystyrene/polyurethane)

 • Cutting and fitting at the wall-ceiling junction

 Painting is not included.
-Ceiling roses, if required, are priced separately per piece.
-For existing homes where old cornice needs removing first, the removal and junction repair is an additional scope item.
+Ceiling roses, if required, are priced separately per piece ($250–$470 for decorative plaster, plus installation).
+For existing homes where old cornice needs removing first, the removal and junction repair adds $3–$6 per linear metre.

 What Affects the Cost

 • Number of rooms.
 Multiple rooms bring the per-metre rate down.
-A single room carries a minimum charge.
+A single room carries a minimum charge ($250–$400).

 • Ceiling height.
 Queenslanders often have ceilings at 2.7m or higher, which means taller step-ladders or trestle scaffolding for the plasterer.
-Standard 2.4m ceilings in modern homes are quicker.
+Standard 2.4m ceilings in modern homes are quicker and cheaper to work at.

 • Humidity and adhesive.
-Brisbane's humidity affects adhesive cure times.
-During the wet season, adhesives take longer to set, which can slow the job.
-Experienced Brisbane plasterers use adhesives formulated for high-humidity environments.
+Brisbane's subtropical humidity affects adhesive cure times.
+During the wet season (November to March), standard water-based cornice cement can take significantly longer to set.
+Experienced Brisbane plasterers use polyurethane-based adhesives or Gyprock Cornice Cement 45 (45-minute set time) that perform more reliably in humid conditions.

 • Old cornice removal.
 Removing existing cornice often reveals a rough junction underneath that needs repair.
 Budget for this prep work if replacing rather than adding new.

-• Access.
-In Queenslanders, the accessible roof cavity above the ceiling can make cornice work easier because the plasterer can access the top of the wall-ceiling join from above.
-This is an advantage Brisbane homes have over slab-on-ground construction.
+• Roof cavity access.
+In high-set Queenslanders, the accessible roof cavity above the ceiling can make cornice work easier because the plasterer can access the top of the wall-ceiling join from above.
+This practical advantage can reduce labour time compared to slab-on-ground construction where all work is done from below.

 Simple cove cornice in a single modern room with standard 2.4m ceilings sits toward $150.
 Decorative cornice across multiple rooms in a Queenslander with high ceilings, old cornice removal, and junction repair pushes toward $1,350.